 - Associate Editor will invite multiple reviewers to review this paper.

 - After at least two reviewers give their reviews and comments, Associate Editor will recommend a decision to Editor-in-chief based on reviewers' comments.
 Editor-in-chief will provide feedbacks to the authors including his own and associate editor's review comments.

 - When author submits the revised manuscript, the original reviewers will be invited to review the manuscript.
 Editor-in-chief will make final decision.

-- For submissions to special issues, if there are conflicts of interest between the guest editors and authors, the submissions will be handled by journal editors from Editorial Board who have no conflict of interest with authors.
+- For submissions to special issues, guest editors will invite reviewers and Editor-in-chief will make final decision.
+If there are conflicts of interest between the guest editors and authors, the submissions will be handled by journal editors from Editorial Board who have no conflict of interest with authors.
 The journal editor handling the paper will be responsible for the peer review process and make final decision.